 The % of drug release, %EE, & particle size of the improved formulation were assessed.
 Particle size of 268.2±1.8 nm, PDI of 0.324±0.02, and entrapment efficiency of roughly 77.9±1.45 nm were all in good accord with the projected values for the improved formulation.
 The response parameters have prediction errors of 1.45, 2.4, and 2.1%, with an absolute error of 2.72 percent ± 0.5%.
-Table 8 and Fig. 3 demonstrated the correlation between the response variables' actual and expected values.
-These numbers also show that the generated models performed well and that the results of the predictions agreed well with the measured data.
+Table 8 and Fig. 3 demonstrate the correlation between the response variables' actual and expected values.
+These numbers also indicate that the generated models performed well and that the predicted results aligned closely with the measured data.

 Table 8: Comparison of the predicted response and the experimentally observed of the optimized Aceclofenac-SLNs